pretix/pretix/doc/api/resources/orders.rst

 └ vat_id_validated                    string                     ``True``, if the VAT ID has been validated against the
                                                                  EU VAT service and validation was successful.
-This only happens in rare cases. positions                             list of objects            List of order positions (see below) fees                                  list of objects            List of fees included in the order total (i.e. payment fees) ├ fee_type                            string                     Type of fee (currently ``payment``, ``passbook``, ``other``) ├ value                               money (string)             Fee amount
+This only happens in rare cases. positions                             list of objects            List of non-canceled order positions (see below) fees                                  list of objects            List of non-canceled fees included in the order total (i.e. payment fees) ├ fee_type                            string                     Type of fee (currently ``payment``, ``passbook``, ``other``) ├ value                               money (string)             Fee amount